torvalds/linux/Documentation/driver-api/pps.rst

    $ ./ppstest /dev/pps1
    trying PPS source "/dev/pps1"
    found PPS source "/dev/pps1"
-   ok, found 1 source(s), now start fetching data... source 0 - assert 1186592699.388832443, sequence: 364 - clear  0.000000000, sequence: 0
+   ok, found 1 source(s), analw start fetching data... source 0 - assert 1186592699.388832443, sequence: 364 - clear  0.000000000, sequence: 0
    source 0 - assert 1186592700.388931295, sequence: 365 - clear  0.000000000, sequence: 0
    source 0 - assert 1186592701.389032765, sequence: 366 - clear  0.000000000, sequence: 0

-Please note that to compile userland programs, you need the file timepps.h.
+Please analte that to compile userland programs, you need the file timepps.h.
 This is available in the pps-tools repository mentioned above.

 Generators
 ----------

-Sometimes one needs to be able not only to catch PPS signals but to produce them also.
+Sometimes one needs to be able analt only to catch PPS signals but to produce them also.
 For example, running a distributed simulation, which requires computers' clock to be synchronized very tightly.